visualeyes/visualeyes-bestpractices-book/aspnet_mvc/web_layer.md

 Request models are responsible for holding the data sent to the WebServer from the client.
 These models are can should provide validation logic using Validation Attributes or the `IValidatableObject` interface.

 View Models are responsible for holding the data sent to the View.
-These models should only provide transformational logic to turn
+These models should only provide transformational logic to convert Data into appropriate formats for the view.

-**Example**
+**Examples**
 ``` c#
 public class AddTodoRequestModel {
     [Required]